 I love the idea of coleslaw, but too often its drowned in gloopy mayo, the vegetables barely recogniseable in a white, vinegary gooey mess.
+This Vegan Disco Slaw is a bit different!

 The key here is to choose crunchy, punchy veggies to get the snap you need to refresh your jaded winter taste buds.
 This time I used spring onions & radishes in with the cabbage & carrot base, but other crunchy veggies would be nice.
 Fennel, very finely sliced, Kohl Rabi (that weird pale green veggie that looks like an alien) , or even raw celeriac, grated would all work well here.
 Lots of colour and lots of flavour make this a disco to look at, and a disco in your mouth.